-Parents can speak to the class teacher at any time to keep up to date with their child's progress.
-A report is sent home in the Summer term of each year and parent's evenings are run three times a year.
+Parents can speak to the class teacher by appointment at any time during the school year to keep up to date with their child's progress.
+A report is sent home in the Summer term of each year and parent's evenings are run three twice a year.
 Parents of children who are on the Special Educational Needs Register will be invited into school every term to discuss their child's progress and to decide on targets after discussion with the class teacher.
 Regular Pupil and Teacher conferencing ensures that pupils know how they are doing and able to contribute to their next steps / targets